TAP-GGC/Foe/README.md

 4. Follow the instructions laid out on the pdf document or follow [Foes - Workshop 2 (CodePen)](https://youtu.be/IxMzYn-Ykpk) to complete the workshop.

 ### Workshop 1 and 2 via Repo
-1. To start the install your own version this Foes Workshop please click this link to install Git if you do not have it or are unsure: [Install Git](https://github.com/TAP-GGC/Foe/blob/main/Documents/Installation%20Instructions/Install%20Git.pdf)
+1. Before starting the workshop you will need to have Git installed.
+If you don't have Git or are unsure whether you have it, please click this link which will take you to PDF instructions provided that will explain how to get Git: [Install Git](https://github.com/TAP-GGC/Foe/blob/main/Documents/Installation%20Instructions/Install%20Git.pdf)
 2. To get a copy of Foes please click this link: [Clone Repository](https://github.com/TAP-GGC/Foe/blob/main/Documents/Installation%20Instructions/Install%20Foes.pdf)
 3. To open your new copy of Foes please click this link:
 4. To start Workshop 1 through the PDF document please click this link: (ADD WORKSHOP LINK HERE) , or follow this video (ADD VIDEO LINK HERE) to complete the workshop.